WiseHands/FootGo/README.md

 Requirements:

-1. MySQL with a schema 'footgo'
+1. MySQL 5 or higher with a schema 'footgo'

 2. Java 8 or higher